Some heuristics on the gaps between consecutive primes: The overview of the problem and rigorous results

 A few main questions related to the problem of gaps $d_n = p_{n+1} - p_n$ between consecutive primes can be distinguished.
+From $\pi(x)\sim x/\log(x)$ it follows that the mean gap between consecutive primes is of the order $\log(x)$.
 There are gaps of arbitrary length between primes: namely the $n$ numbers $(n+1)!+2, (n+1)!+3, (n+1)!+4, \dots, (n+1)!+n+1$ are all composite.
-But it is not known whether for every even $d$ there exists a pair of consecutive primes $ p_{n+1} - p_n$ with $d = p_{n+1} - p_n$.
-The growth rate of the form $d_n = \OO(p_n^\theta)$ with different $\theta$ was proved in the past.
+In fact a gap of size $d$ appears much earlier than at $(d+1)!$, see Section \ref{first-d}.
+The Bertrand's postulate, that there is always a prime between $n$ and $2n$, was proved by Chebyshev in 1852.
+The Bertrand's postulat in another formulation says that $d_n<p_n$ for every $n\geq 1$.
+The growth rate of the form $d_n = \OO(p_n^\theta)$ with different $\theta<1$ \footnote{The big--$\OO$ symbol $ f(x) = \OO (g(x))$ as $x \to \infty $ for two functions $f(x)$ and $g(x)$ means that there exists positive constant $M$ such that for all sufficiently large values of $x$ the inequality $|f(x)|\leq \;M|g(x)|$ holds.} was proved in the past.
 A few results with $\theta$ closest to 1/2 are the results of: C. Mozzochi \cite{Mozzochi1986} $\theta = \frac{1051}{1920}$, S. Lou and Q. Yao obtained $\theta=6/11$ \cite{Lou1992}, R.C.
 Baker and G. Harman have improved it to $\theta = 0.535$ \cite{Baker1996} and recently R.C.
 Baker G. Harman and J. Pintz \cite{Baker-et-al} have improved it by 0.01 to $\theta=21/40=0.525$ which currently remains the best unconditional result.
+The Riemann Hypothesis implies $d_n=\OO(\sqrt{p_n}\log(p_n))$ and $\theta = \frac{1}{2} + \epsilon$ for any $\epsilon>0$.
 For a review of results on $\theta$ see \cite{Pintz-Landau}.
-The Riemann Hypothesis implies $d_n=\OO(\sqrt{p_n}\log(p_n))$ and $\theta = \frac{1}{2} + \epsilon$ for any $\epsilon>0$.
-On the other hand the second question about $d_n$ concerns the existence of very large gaps.
-Let $G(x)$ denotes the largest gap between consecutive primes below a given bound $x$: \bee G(x)={\max_{p_n<x}}~(p_n-p_{n-1}). \eee For this function lower bounds are searched for: $G(x)>f(x)$.
-The Prime Number Theorem $\pi(x)\sim x/\log(x)$ trivially gives $G(x)>\log(x)$.
-Better inequality \bee G(x) \geq \frac{(c e^\gamma + o(1))\log(x) \log\log(x) \log\log\log\log(x)} {(\log \log \log (x))^{2}}, \eee where $\gamma=0.577216\ldots$ is the Euler-Mascheroni constant, was proved by H. Maier and C. Pomerance in \cite{Pomerance1990} with $c=1.31256\ldots$ and improved by J. Pintz to $c=2$ in \cite{Pintz1997}.

-In the last few years a team of D. A. Goldston, J. Pintz, and C. Y. Yildirim has published a series of papers marking the breakthrough in some problems concerned with the prime numbers, for a review see \cite{Soundararajan-2007}, \cite{Pintz-Landau}.
-Among the results obtained by them are the following related to the subject of this paper: \bee \liminf_{n\to\infty}\frac{p_{n+1}-p_n}{\log p_n}=0 \eee and under appropriate unproved conjectures they also showed that there are infinitely many primes $p_n, p_{n+1}$ such that: \bee p_{n+1}-p_n<16. \eee
+Another kind of results concerns so called small gaps between primes, i.e. gaps smaller than the mean gap $\log(x)$.
+One can compare $d_n=p_{n+1}-p_n$ with $\log(p_n)$ and look what is the limes inferior of the sequence $d_n/\log(p_n)$.
+There were many estimations of this limit culminating with the famous theorem GPY1 \cite{GPYI}: